 The basic rescue service and optional tracking services are already registered with each unit so those services are included with your rental.
 These services would cost you at least $150 directly from SPOT if you buy one, so consider that in your decision to rent-or-buy.
 There are no other fees or anything else you need to buy when you rent from us, except for some lithium AAA batteries.
 Once rented, we give you the info you need to do the online setup to establish your messages, contact list and the page for auto tracking monitoring - it only takes a few minutes.
 You can use the pdf file we send or check out the SPOT profile screenshot video for step-by-step instructions.

 The advantages of the Generation 3 model include longer battery life; shorter or longer tracking increments if needed; and rechargeable battery options.
 For most wilderness excursions, the 2 is just fine; some race participants or long-term users would prefer the 3.
-You can specify below if you want the Gen 3 at a bit higher rate.
+You can specify with the dropdown box if you want the Gen 3 at a bit higher rate.

 The SPOT is a great idea and nifty little device that we've rented for many years, but there are a couple of important considerations before you go out with it: